evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and find themselves in a clearing, where an enormous Observatory has been built.

 Having found a way in, the PCs begin to gather information.
-They rife through desks and drawers, read documents, and find some instructions.
+They rife through desks and drawers, read documents, and find both a frayed, black leather bound book filled with incomprehensible writing and a scrap piece of graph paper covered in hastily scribbled coordinates.

-They follow the instructions, and see a blinking object through the telescope.
+They follow these coordinates, and see a blinking object through the telescope.
-Using the charts and telemetry they find in the desks, they decode and record what the blinking object is sending for later evaluation.
+Using the charts and telemetry they find in the desks, they decode and record the signal that the blinking object appears to be sending for later evaluation.

 Ilya Zolnerowich and the Professor enter the Observatory.
-Ilya has his men take the grimoire and the medallion from them.
+Ilya has his men take their recently discovered grimoire and the medallion from them.
 Ilya orders his troops to kill the PCs, but the professor bargains for their lives.
-He concedes, and departs with his troops, taking the artefacts with them.
+He concedes, and departs with his troops, taking the artifacts with them.

 Professor Birchwell is furious with the PCs, and is armed.
 He accosts them for meddling, but doesn't seem like he's going to kill them.